NVlabs/traffic-behavior-simulation/README.md

   --eval_class HierAgentAware \
   --render
 ```
-The ckpt_yaml file specifies the checkpoints for the spatial planner and predictor, an example can be found at `evaluation/BITS.yaml`.
+The ckpt_yaml file specifies the checkpoints for the spatial planner and predictor, an example can be found at `evaluation/BITS_example.yaml` with pretrained checkpoints.

+Pretrained checkpoints can be downloaded at https://www.dropbox.com/sh/vdmy9eq9nlvx0nf/AADpCpvCF2ypLIuvVe1Cizd0a?dl=0.

+You can check the launch.json file if using VS code.

 ### 6. Closed-loop evaluation of policy with BITS